-To our grant partners around the world, thank you for everything you are doing for our communities and for allowing us to be by your side.
+Thank you to our courageous grant partners around the world, for being there for our communities, and for allowing us to be there for you.

-To our supporters, thank you so much for making this vital work possible.
+To our supporters, thank you for your dedication in helping to enable vital LGBTQI activism worldwide.

 It is easy for individuals and business allies to support LGBTQI human rights activism worldwide through GiveOut.
 As a UK registered charity, donors can give tax efficiently and GiveOut can claim Gift Aid on qualifying individual donations.
-Email us at info@giveout.org or donate online at giveout.org/donate.
+Email us at info@giveout.org or donate online at https://giveout.org/donate-giveout.

-We hope you enjoy reading about our third year of operations and invite you to join us!
+We hope you enjoy reading about our fourth year of operations and invite you to join us!

-Rupert Abbott Executive Director 12 October 2021
+Rupert Abbott Executive Director 7 October 2022

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 DECEMBER 2020
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 DECEMBER 2021

-The Trustees present their annual report together with the audited financial statements of the Charity for the year 1 January 2020 to 31 December 2020.
+The Trustees present their annual report and financial statements of GiveOut ("the charity") for the year ended 31 December 2021.